1.56 MW Solar Canopy

 Thus, the zoo’s solar canopy contributes to the modernization of the Uptown area, keeping a low profile so as not to overwhelm the current structures, all while providing green energy for the zoo.

 Additionally, as part of the revitalization effort, the Cincinnati Zoo’s solar project created scholarship and job opportunities for the community.
 Since 2011, Melink has granted multiple scholarships for Uptown residents to attend the Photovoltaic Installer Training Program offered through Cincinnati State.
 Not only did scholarship recipients gain valuable classroom experience on how to install PV systems, but they were given an opportunity to work on the zoo’s solar canopy and other local solar PV projects.

-Working with the Zoo education staff, Melink designed an interactive educational kiosk overlooking the solar canopy as well as signage throughout the park that illustrates the technology and the benefits associated with the project.
+Working with the zoo’s education staff, Melink designed an interactive educational kiosk that overlooks the solar canopy, as well as signage throughout the park that illustrates the technology and the benefits associated with the project.

 The kiosk, along with the solar canopy itself, serves as inspiration and motivation for the 1.3 million annual visitors to the Cincinnati Zoo to make a change in their daily energy routine.